subsquid/docs/docs/deploy-squid/obtaining-a-deployment-key.md

 ### Deployment key

-When either creating a new Squid, or visiting its page afterwards, a set of instructions are listed on the page.
+When either creating a new squid, or visiting its page afterwards, a set of instructions are listed on the page.
 The deployment key will be provided there.

 ![Create the first version for this project by following the indicated steps](</img/.gitbook/assets/app-deploy-squid.png>)